United Kingdom in the Eurovision Song Contest 2009: Promotion

 Jade Ewen made several appearances across Europe to specifically promote "It's My Time" as the British Eurovision entry.
 On 7 February, Jade Ewen performed "It's My Time" during the final of the Maltese Eurovision national final.
 She also performed the song between 18 February and 7 March during the Greek Eurovision national final, the presentation show of the 2009 Bosnian Eurovision entry, and the Russian and Ukrainian Eurovision national finals.
 On 18 April, Ewen performed during the Eurovision in Concert event which was held at the Amsterdam Marcanti venue in Amsterdam, Netherlands and hosted by Marga Bult and Maggie MacNeal, and appeared during the RTL 4 programme Life and Cooking.
 On 3 May, Ewen performed "It's My Time" during Taniec z Gwiazdami, the Polish version of Strictly Come Dancing.
-Prior to the contest, Ewen was interview by Russian magazine OK! which gave away copies of "It's My Time".
+Prior to the contest, Ewen was interviewed by Russian magazine OK! which gave away more than 100,000 copies of "It's My Time" to readers from Russia and Ukraine.

 In addition to their international appearances, on 17 May, Jade Ewen performed during the UK Eurovision Preview Party, which was held in London, United Kingdom and hosted by Nicki French and Paddy O'Connell.
 On 1, 2 and 4 May, Ewen appeared on the BBC One programmes Friday Night with Jonathan Ross, Saturday Kitchen and The One Show, respectively.